Do you like bowling? I think people either do or they don’t.

 Delegation is like bowling for strikes – It can take a few tries to get it right

 - No one is perfect.
 And things will not always go according to plan.
-“Duh, Amanda I own a business.
-Welcome to my every day.”
 Do not loose trust or optimism when a team member misses the pins.
-People learn by trying.
+And resist the urge to take something back when they don’t get it right the first time.
+People learn by trying (so will you).

 Delegation doesn’t happen quickly.
-It’s not like hitting a strike and then instantly celebrating.
-Delegation is more like the whole experience of bowling.
-You tie those laces, you find the right ball, you choose your lane, you pick a fun scoreboard name, and then you order some nachos.
+It’s not like instantly hitting a strike from beginners luck.
+Delegation is more like the whole experience of bowling – You tie those laces, you find the right ball, you choose your lane, you pick a fun scoreboard name, and then you order some nachos.

 Or it’s something like this – the five levels of delegation: